 · Practice control of your thoughts

 Each day, you build your own image of yourself in your mind.
-You need to manage your thoughts and stop any negative view of your own self.
+You need to manage your thoughts and stop negative views of yourself.
 That way of thinking works only as self-sabotage.
 Nurture a positive and hopeful perspective that will boost your confidence.

 How to build your emotional resilience?

 If you practice day by day, you will become an experienced sailor with enough personal resilience to surpass crisis and adversity.
-If you find yourself having a hard time to improve, you can always contact me here, I will support you.
+If you find yourself struggling to improve, you can always connect with me.